REASONABLEGLORY/REASONABLEGLORY/README.md

   <p>HELLO!!!!
 I don't use my name on ponytown so you can call me like anything.
 I use it/its and I really really like Noli.
 I'm often tabbed out, and if I don't respond to whispers I'm probably on ETOH 💔 I'll see it eventually...</p>
   <p>C+H literally always ok I play this game to hang out with people!!!!
 Plz don't directly copy my ponies though I worked hard on them ): </p>

-  <p>I mostly like roblox (DG/FS, Pressure, Phighting, Project Remix, DABS, ETOH) but I also like Anime, Postal, Sonic EXEs, Elsword, Digimon and Pokemon, + others obvs</p>
+  <p>I mostly like roblox (DG/FS, Pressure, Phighting, Project Remix, DABS, ETOH) but I also like Anime, Postal, Sonic.EXE, Elsword, Digimon and Pokemon, + others obvs</p>

   <p align="center">
   <img src="https://media.tenor.com/A4dvmtvsiWwAAAAM/noli-noli-hjd.gif">